National & International Externships

 The Seminar

-Students interested in participating in a national or international externship enroll in a Remote Externship Seminar, which meets remotely to expand student opportunities to outside the Washington, DC metro area.
+Students interested in participating in a national or international externship enroll in a Remote Externship Seminar.

 You may want to take advantage of this program if you have decided to return home to be with family or friends for the summer or you have made contact with a specific organization in another state.
 If you would like to extern in a state outside of DC, Maryland and Virginia, our Long Distance Program is for you!